marcusnerdicus/REDAGraphDocs/Reports/Actions/print-a-report.md

 ## Print a Report

-Actions > Print
-Downloads a printable PDF.
+This Action ownloads a printable PDF.

+**Actions > Print**

 To print, you will open the file then send it to your printer.